Understand the Alexa Web API for Games

 Skill launches the web app and displays the starting page.

-After the web app starts, the user can interact with the app using both touch (or remote) and voice.
+After the web app starts, the user can interact with the app by using both tap and voice, or remote and voice.
 For example, the user can:

 - Press buttons on the screen.
 These actions might trigger Alexa speech or other actions within your web app.

-This continues until the web app closes, such as when the user says "Alexa, exit".
+This interaction continues until the web app closes.
+For example, when the user says, "Alexa, exit.".

 Communication between your skill and your web app